Neural 3D Video Synthesis from Multi-view Video: : Dynamic Neural Radiance Fields

+which is realized by a Multi-Layer Perceptron (MLP) with trainable weights~$\Theta$.
 The $1$-dimensional time variable $t$ can be mapped via positional encoding \cite{tancik2020fourier} to a higher dimensional space, in a manner similar to how NeRF handles the inputs $\mathbf{x}$ and $\mathbf{d}$.
 However, we empirically found that it is challenging for this design to capture complex dynamic 3D scenes with challenging topological changes and time-dependent volumetric effects, such as flames.
-We will employ this model as one of the baselines in our evaluation.

-\paragraph{\textbf{Dynamic Neural Radiance Fields}} Inspired by DeepSDF~\cite{Park19cvpr}, we model the dynamic scene by latent codes $\mathbf{z}_{t} \in \mathbb{R}^{D}$, as shown by Fig.~\ref{fig:network}.
-In practice, we learn a set of time-dependent latent codes, indexed by a discrete time variable $t$:
+\qheading{\textbf{Dynamic Neural Radiance Fields}.} We model the dynamic scene by time-variant latent codes $\mathbf{z}_{t} \in \mathbb{R}^{D}$, as shown in Fig.~\ref{fig:network}.
+We learn a set of time-dependent latent codes, indexed by a discrete time variable $t$:

-We found that the latent codes resulted in a compact representation of the state of a dynamic scene at a certain time, which can handle a variety of complex scene dynamics and radiance changes implicitly.
-We apply positional encoding to the input position coordinates to map them to a higher-dimensional vector, using a series of sinusoidal functions \cite{tancik2020fourier}.
-No positional encoding is applied to the time-dependent latent codes.
-Before training, the latent codes $\{\mathbf{z}_{t}\}$ are randomly initialized in an independent manner across all frames.
+The latent codes provide a compact representation of the state of a dynamic scene at a certain time, which can handle various complex scene dynamics, including deformation, topological and radiance changes.
+We apply positional encoding~\cite{tancik2020fourier} to the input position coordinates to map them to a higher-dimensional vector.
+However, no positional encoding is applied to the time-dependent latent codes.
+Before training, the latent codes $\{\mathbf{z}_{t}\}$ are randomly initialized independently across all frames.

-\paragraph{\textbf{Rendering}} We apply volume rendering techniques to produce photo-realistic images from arbitrary camera views and times from the dynamic neural radiance field.
+\qheading{\textbf{Rendering}.} We use volume rendering techniques to render the radiance field given a query view in space and time.
 Given a ray $\mathbf{r}(s) = \mathbf{o} + s\mathbf{d}$ with the origin $\mathbf{o}$ and direction $\mathbf{d}$ defined by the specified camera pose and intrinsics, the rendered color of the pixel corresponding to this ray $\mathbf{C}(\mathbf{r})$ is an integral over the radiance weighted by accumulated opacity~\cite{Mildenhall20eccv}: